If your Mac doesn’t respond to key presses

 Connect a different keyboard to this Mac.
 If this solves the problem, you may need to take your keyboard in for service.

-If some keys on your portable computer’s built-in keyboard don’t work
+If no keys work on your Mac notebook computer’s built-in keyboard

 If the Media Eject key or Caps Lock key doesn’t work